2018 LWCF Grant Round: Applications will be accepted until 4PM, Friday, November 9, 2018

 Overview: The Land and Water Conservation Fund (LWCF) is a federal grant program administered by the Department of Interior, National Park Service (NPS).
-The Fund consists of two parts or sides: the federal and the state side.
-The latter is for projects sponsored by local, regional, and state entities.
-The state-side LWCF program provides up to 50% matching funds to create public outdoor recreation opportunities close to home.
+LWCF consists of two parts or sides: the federal and the state side.
+The latter, administered in partnership with individual states and U.S. territories, provides grants for projects featuring “close-to-home” outdoor recreational opportunities for the public.

-Alaska: More than $36 million in LWCF grants has been invested in over 330 projects in Alaska since inception of the program in 1965.
-Locally sponsored projects include a skate park in Sitka, ball field in Barrow, rifle range in Kodiak, community garden in Bethel, tot lot in Kotzebue, ski area in Cordova, and a swim beach in Fairbanks.
-LWCF investment in State-sponsored sites include Chugach State Park, Clam Gulch State Recreation Area (SRA), Nancy Lake SRA, and Chena River SRA.
+Alaska: More than $37 million in LWCF grants has been invested in over 350 projects in Alaska since inception of the program in 1965.
+Locally sponsored projects vary widely.
+Examples include a skate park in Sitka, ball fields in Barrow, a rifle range in Kodiak, community garden in Bethel, tot lot in Kotzebue, ski area in Cordova, and a swim beach in Fairbanks.
+LWCF grants have also assisted State-sponsored sites such as Chugach State Park, Clam Gulch State Recreation Area (SRA), Nancy Lake SRA, and Chena River SRA.

-Eligible Applicants: State, regional or local governments with the legal authority to provide park and recreation services on public land are eligible to apply for LWCF assistance.
+Eligible Applicants: State, regional or local governments with the legal authority to provide park and recreation services on public lands are eligible to apply for LWCF assistance.

 For more information, contact the LWCF Grants Administrator at email@example.com or 907-269-8694.